3200 Ocean Blvd as of September 2018:

 Staff points out that as a result of the “realignment,” the code-required setbacks fill a relatively large fraction of the overall lot area, limiting (as the code is supposed to do) the size of the home that could be built on the lot.

-To allow a larger home, City staff asked for the 10 foot rear setback to be reduced to 5 feet.
+To allow a larger home, City staff asked for the 10 foot rear setback to be effectively reduced to 5 feet (technically, the Planning Commission was not asked to actually change the setback, but rather to allow future construction to encroach 5 feet into the 10 foot setback required by the Council-enacted Zoning Code).
 This was said to be match the rear setback required of neighboring property owners.
 However, those neighbors have lots that back up to a 15 foot alley, which provides open space between the homes and reduces their need for a rear setback from 10 to 5 feet.
 That logic does not apply to 3200 Ocean Blvd, whose rear property line does not abut an alley.

-The following table from the staff report shows how the reduction of the rear setback from 10 feet to 5 feet increased the buildable area at 3200 Ocean Blvd. from 2,823 sf to 3,108 sf.
+Although the code-required setbacks would not really be changed by the Planning Commission action, City staff seems to treat them as if they were, as shown in the following Table 3 from the staff report, which shows how a reduction of the rear setback from 10 feet to 5 feet would increase the buildable area at 3200 Ocean Blvd. from 2,823 sf to 3,108 sf.

-The column labeled “Max Floor Area (Buildable SF x 1.5) (SF)” is particularly deceptive.
+But even then, the column labeled “Max Floor Area (Buildable SF x 1.5) (SF)” is particularly misleading.
 For every line other than “3200 Ocean Blvd (Proposed)” the number listed in that column is 1.5 times the buildable area listed in the preceding column — which is the maximum allowed floor area (note: it doesn’t mean those lots are actually occupied by homes that large).
 But for “3200 Ocean Blvd (Proposed)” it is a larger number pulled out of the air.

 The table makes it appear that if the new buildable area of 3,108 sf is multiplied by the standard maximum FAL of 1.5, the result is the owner’s proposed floor area of 5,216 sf.
 However, 3,108 x 1.5 = 4,662 sf — an increase of just 428 sf over the amount allowed with the normal setbacks .